Dealing with leaves and yard trimmings at home

 - Replacing turf grass with a rain garden stocked with native plants, which require no mowing and little maintenance.
 Rain gardens have the added benefit of capturing pollution before it hits our streams and rivers as well as helping replenish groundwater.

 - Use a mulching mower to feed grass clippings and leaves back into your lawn.

 - Create a compost pile.
-This step-by-step guide of the process shows you exactly how to do it.
+This step-by-step guide shows you exactly how to do it.

 - Consider creating a dead wood garden with limbs and branches you might otherwise discard.
-Even that old Christmas Tree you pulled out of your house could be used.
-These gardens not only fertilize the underlying soil, they become homes for beneficial insects, birds and fungus.
+Even that old holiday tree you pulled out of your house could be used.
+These gardens not only fertilize the underlying soil, they become homes for beneficial insects, birds and fungi.